-Current organizational endorsements for H.Res 29 include:American Federation of Teachers, National Association of School Psychologists, National Indian Education Association, Center for Green Schools at USGBC, Global Oneness Project, National Association of Geoscience Teachers, Moms Clean Air Force, National Children’s Campaign, National Center for Science Education, Principles for Responsible Investment, Teaching for Change, Paleontological Research Institution, Rethinking Schools, Schools for Climate Action, Sierra Club, The Children's Alliance, Teacher’s Advocacy Committee, Students for Climate Action, Children’s Advocacy Campaign, Green Schools Alliance, The Children’s Agenda, Friends of the Earth, Society for Health and Physical Educators (SHAPE), UNICEF USA, Children's Environmental Health Network, EnviroVoters, and National Council for the Social Studies.
+Current organizational endorsements for H.Res 29 include:American Federation of Teachers, National Association of School Psychologists, National Indian Education Association, Center for Green Schools at USGBC, Global Oneness Project, National Association of Geoscience Teachers, Moms Clean Air Force, National Children’s Campaign, National Center for Science Education, Principles for Responsible Investment, Teaching for Change, Paleontological Research Institution, Rethinking Schools, Schools for Climate Action, Sierra Club, The Children's Alliance, Teacher’s Advocacy Committee, Students for Climate Action, Children’s Advocacy Campaign, Green Schools Alliance, The Children’s Agenda, Friends of the Earth, Society for Health and Physical Educators (SHAPE), UNICEF USA, Children's Environmental Health Network, EnviroVoters, Youth Salmon Protectors, and National Council for the Social Studies.
 See this list as it updates.

 Organizations: What can you do?
 Use this form to endorse H.R 29. and amplify our methods using the social media toolkit here.